snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Considering adding capabilities to the rider's website that will allow them to choose from a list of available rides supplied by the driver.

 Grid issue has been resolved to display schedule ride entry page.
 As, we have used Http Get & Post methods in web configuration and values getting displayed.

+Doing research on Back4App to connect with our project.
+As, it is a centralized database.
+Have to check whether the connection string would work.